ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 A colonist will repeatedly use a daily interest building to satisfy a daily interest already satisfied.

-Repeating a daily interest will gain a comfort boost "if" colonist comfort is below the service comfort threshold, but a resource will always be consumed each visit.
+Repeating a daily interest can gain a comfort boost "if" colonist comfort is below the service comfort threshold, but a resource will always be consumed each visit.

-This mod will block the colonist from having a visit, instead: An unemployed scientist will wander around outside till the Sol is over instead of chewing up 0.6 electronics.
+This mod will block the colonist from having a visit (i.e., an unemployed scientist will wander around outside till the Sol is over instead of chewing up 0.6 electronics).

 https://forum.paradoxplaza.com/forum/threads/surviving-mars-colonists-repeatedly-satisfy-daily-interests.1464969/